web-deps/odom/docs/api/component/component.md

 ### `apply`

-Select nodes in the component and apply actions like styling, adding event listeners and the like.
+Provides methods for selecting nodes in the component and apply actions like styling and adding event listeners.
 Refer to [`apply](./apply.md) for more information.

 ### `dynamicData`

-Data that may change during the execution of the program.
+This is data that may change during the execution of the program.
 Usually, the data is linked to the DOM.
-This is the data specified in [`options.utils.data.dynamic`](../create-component/utils.md#dynamic-data).
+This is the data specified in [`options.utils.data.dynamic`](../../data.md#data-binding).
 Changing the data triggers updates especially in the DOM.

 #### `addUpdater`